 Have a look at the interactive Google Map to get an idea of where the various location to visit in the Canton of Vaud are located?
 Red are the places covered on day one of this three-day Switzerland itinerary, yellow is day two and finally purple is for day three.

-The short answer to that question is a resounding no!
+The short answer to that question is a resounding yes!
 Despite the relatively small size of the country, land-locked Switzerland contains multitudes within its boundaries.
 You will be hard-pressed to visit all of Switzerland in 3 days, there is simply too much to see, do and taste (delicious Alpine meal anyone).

 You can however get a glimpse into what marvels the country has to offer.
 My recommendation would be to spend at least 3 days in the Vaud region.
 Truth be told, there are plenty of places to visit in Vaud to keep the avid traveler busy for a full week during just about every season of the year.